GLOSSARY

 UNDER CONTRACT

-A property is under contract when a Seller accepts a Buyer’s offer, however the sale is contingent upon the fulfillment of specific conditions (contingencies).
+A property is considered "under contract" when a Seller has accepted a Buyer’s offer and a Purchase Agreement has been signed, but the sale is contingent upon the fulfillment of specific conditions (contingencies).

 VA LOAN